AU-Master-Thesis/thesis/sections/3-methodology/study-1/factors.typ

   second: rgb("#E0D305"),
 )

-#let robot-color = rgb("#A1BA8D")
+#let robot-color = catppuccin.macchiato.green

 #let s = 85%
 #figure(
-  std-block(
+  {
+    set text(theme.text)
     grid(
       columns: 2,
-      scale(x: s, y: s, image("../../../figures/img/obstacle-factors-example-with-variables.png")),
-      scale(x: s, y: s, image("../../../figures/img/obstacle-factors-example-only-sdf.png")),
+      std-block[
+        #image("../../../figures/img/obstacle-factors-example-with-variables.png")
+        A: Robot With Obstacle Factors
+      ],
+      std-block[
+        #image("../../../figures/img/obstacle-factors-example-only-sdf.png")
+        A: Pure Envioronment SDF
+      ],
     )
-  ),
+  },
   caption: [
-    Screenshot taken from the simulator of how the obstacle factor samples from the environment #acr("SDF").
-In the left image a robot #swatch(robot-color) can be seen with its factorgraph extended in front of it.
+    Screenshots taken from #acr("MAGICS") of how the obstacle factor samples from the environment #acr("SDF").
+A) In the left image a robot #swatch(robot-color) can be seen with its factorgraph extended in front of it.
 The obstacle factors of the second #swatch(obstacle-colors.second) and third #swatch(obstacle-colors.third) variable from the horizon variable, have sampled into the gradient boundary.
 The color reflects the magnitude of the repulsive effect the obstacle factor adds from the sample at that point.
 On the right image, the underlying #acr("SDF") sampled from is shown alone.
+B) The #acr("SDF") is shown by itself, without robot and environment colliders.
   ]

 )<f.m.obstacle-factor>

-#jonas[New figure here #sym.arrow.t]

 The default standard deviation, $sigma_o$, for this factor is $0.01$, which is an order of magnitude lower than for the dynamic factor.
 This means that the obstacle factors' influence is stronger than the dynamic factor, making sure that avoiding obstacles is prioritised as a stronger constraint.